 Today’s investing landscape has seen a variety of trading styles.
 Depending on the specific asset you’re trading, certain strategies may present more advantages over others.
 If you’ve been trading stocks for a while, you’ve likely heard of day trading and position trading.
 One involves trading securities within the same day.
 The other involves holding a position for an extended period of time.
 But what about a trading style that’s somewhere in between?
 In this article, we’ll discuss what is swing trading, compare swing trading vs day trading, examine the best swing trading indicators, and talk about the best strategies you can use.

 Swing trading is one of the most popular trading techniques out there.
 Part of the reason is its moderate time frame and focus on taking advantage of routine price fluctuations.
-To get a better understanding of it we’ll be covering the following topics:

 The simplest definition is that swing trading is a trading style that utilizes technical analysis in an attempt to capture gains in a traded security over a period of a few days to several weeks.
 The goal here is to identify an overall trend and ride it to capture larger gains than is normally attainable in an intraday trading time frame.